darvln/namada-monitoring/README.md

-# Node Monitor and Notifier
+# 🟡 Namada: complex node monitoring and alerting

 A bash script that monitors the status of a Namada node and notifies via Telegram if issues are detected or actions are taken.